kwilkins/dnd/5e-reference-doc.md

 You can invoke advantage for your character on rolls when your character's personality trait, ideal, bond, or flaw is relevant in the story and your character is not incapacitated.
 Once one of characteristics have been invoked to give yourself advantage, it is marked and cannot be used until it gets unmarked.
 When one of your characteristics is invoked to grant yourself disadvantage, you can choose to unmark any single characteristic of your choice.
 At the start of a new session, all characteristics get unmarked.

 #### Classic Inspiration - DM Granted
-Typically, I try to award inspiration when you portray your character in a compelling way or go the extra mile when roleplaying.
+Typically, I try to award inspiration when you portray your character in a compelling way or go the extra mile when role-playing.
 On any d20 roll, including death saves, you may spend your inspiration to give you advantage.
 Optionally you may give you inspiration to another player.
 You either have inspiration or you don't – you can't stockpile multiple "inspirations" for later use.

 ### Skills